doctrine/DoctrineFixturesBundle/Resources/doc/index.rst

 database.

 Imagine that you want to add some ``Product`` objects to your database.
 No problem!
-Just create a fixtures class and start adding products!
+Just create a fixtures class and start adding products.

 .. code-block:: php